kongware/scriptum/README.md

 Unstable (v0.1.0)

 This type validator is out of my league, that is to say I barely managed to finish it.
-The implementation is therefore neither bug free nor DRY or performant.
+The implementation is therefore neither bug free nor DRY nor performant.

 If you come across a bug, please don't hesitate to file an issue.
 Thank you!